 If you plan to travel more often or in a group of several people, it is worth checking out the MULTI ticket.
 It costs 10 euros and includes 10 tickets (one card that can be validated 10 times).
 The MULTI ticket is available only from vending machines.
 It can be validated immediately for more than one person by putting it into the validating machine multiple times (make sure you check and count that you have as many imprints as you want to validate!).

 There is also a Pass 1 Jour ticket, which costs 5 euros and is valid for 24 hours, and a Pass 7 Jours ticket for 15 euros, which is valid for 7 days.
 The last useful ticket is the Ticket Azur, for which you have to ask the driver.
 The ticket costs only 1.50 euro and will allow you to change from Nice public transport to a bus that goes outside the city.
 For example: you have accommodation in Nice, but far from the Old Port where you can take bus 100 to Monaco.
-You buy a Ticket Azur ticket from the driver for 1.50 euro and go by bus to the Old Port.
+You buy a Ticket Azur ticket from the driver for 1.50 euro and go by bus or tram to the Old Port.
 There, you change to bus 100 to Monaco and go to your destination on the same ticket.
 Similarly, you can do it on your way back by buying a new Ticket Azure.

 On the carrier’s website I also read that children younger than four can travel for free, and two children who are both younger than ten, can ride on one SOLO ticket.